camillefagbedji69-cpu/var_model_wmmk/README.md

 For each sub-watershed, the VAR model represents the temporal dependence among the system variables and provides a transition structure from which the dominant eigenvalue is extracted.

-The maximum modulus of the eigenvalues,
-[
-\lambda_{\max},
-]
-is used as an indicator of system stability.
+The maximum modulus of the eigenvalues, $\lambda_{max}$ is used as an indicator of system stability.

-Values of λmax closer to one indicate slower return dynamics, while values below one correspond to a locally stable dynamic system.
+Values of $\lambda_{max}$ closer to one indicate slower return dynamics, while values below one correspond to a locally stable dynamic system.
 Values equal to or above one indicate a loss of asymptotic recovery under the corresponding linearized dynamics.

 The observed distribution of λmax across the dataset is: